Typicality of the 2021 Western North America Summer Heatwave: The Mathematical Background

-The properties 1. and 2. above indicate the usefulness of the mathematical framework given in the previous section: if we consider events selected according to a sufficiently stringent constraint, they will fall in the domain of attraction of the large deviation law described above.
-Hence, they can be seen as fluctuations around the optimal $x(t,X^*(z))=S^tX^*(z)$ case, which can be estimated as average over all the selected events generated by the model.
+The properties 1. and 2. above indicate the usefulness of the mathematical framework given in the previous section: if we consider events selected according to a sufficiently stringent constraint, they can be seen as fluctuations around the optimal $x(t,X^*(z))=S^tX^*(z)$ case, which can be estimated as the average over all the selected events generated by the model \cite{Dematteis2019,DematteisSIAM2019}.